Cranbury Park: The Chamberlayne family

 Dance-Holland died in 1811, but his wife survived him until 1825; on her death, William Chamberlayne, MP for Southampton, came into the property under the terms of the will of Thomas Dummer.
 William Chamberlayne (1760–1829) was MP for Southampton from 1818 until his death.
 Whilst serving the town, William Chamberlayne was also chairman of the company supplying gas lighting to the town of Southampton and donated the iron columns for the new gas street-lights, also the public baths at Northam.
-In 1822, the townspeople erected a memorial to William Chamberlayne in gratitude, consisting of an iron Doric column; In 2000 the column was moved to its current location in Houndwell Park.
+In 1822, the townspeople erected a memorial to William Chamberlayne in gratitude, consisting of an iron Doric column; in 2000, the column was moved to its current location in Houndwell Park.

 On the death of William Chamberlayne in 1829, the estate passed to his cousin Thomas Chamberlayne.
-Thomas (1805–1876) was a keen yachtsman who sailed his yacht, Arrow, in the inaugural America's Cup race in 1851.
-This race was won by the America.
-See "The Field" of May 1, 1886, and "The Graphic" of June 18, 1887.
-In 1852 The Arrow beat the famous America in the race at Ryde for the Queen's Cup.
-He also played cricket for Hampshire and was a great hunting and coursing enthusiast, who built both new stables and a cricket pitch at Cranbury Park.
+Thomas (1805–1876) was a keen yachtsman who sailed his yacht Arrow in the inaugural America's Cup race in 1851.
+This race was won by America.
+In 1852, however, Arrow beat the famous America in the race at Ryde for the Queen's Cup.
+Thomas also played cricket for Hampshire and was a great hunting and coursing enthusiast, who built both new stables and a cricket pitch at Cranbury Park.

-On his death in 1876 the estate passed to his son, Tankerville Chamberlayne.
+On Thomas's death in 1876, the estate passed to his son, Tankerville Chamberlayne.

 Tankerville Chamberlayne was also MP for Southampton from 1892 until 1896, when he was disqualified for electoral fraud in the 1895 General Election; despite this he was returned to office in 1900 until he lost his seat in 1906.
 It was only after his retirement from politics that Tankerville Chamberlayne took up permanent residence at Cranbury, having previously resided at his Weston Grove estate in Southampton.

-Chamberlayne died in 1924 and was succeeded by his son, also called Tankerville Chamberlayne, who had married Magaret Frances Bertram in 1922.
+Tankerville died in 1924 and was succeeded by his son, also called Tankerville, who had married Magaret Frances Bertram in 1922.
 He in turn was succeeded by his only daughter Penelope Mary Alexandra Chamberlayne in 1943.
 She married Major Nigel Donald Peter Macdonald (son of Sir Godfrey Middleton Bosville Macdonald of the Isles (15th Baronet)), changing their surname to "Chamberlayne-Macdonald".

 Major Chamberlayne-Macdonald died on 15 August 2013.
 The family are still resident at Cranbury Park.

 During the Second World War, the house was briefly the base for Canadian troops prior to their embarkation for the Normandy landings.